Menu

 Second, our members want to benefit from the experiences, access and understanding provided by NAJAS grant programs and management workshops.
 NAJAS awards are often leveraged to gain contributions locally, while those signature events and the annual gathering often catalyze sustained programs and campaigns at the society level.

-With more on-line programs to access -- such as our najaShare series of theme-driven presentations and a proposed "Link-Up" series with a focus on master crafts and gardens -- as well as more self-service resources on nonprofit operations offered from the Member-Only side of the website -- membership is ever more beneficial, especially to smaller societies..
-Should a pending grant application to build an interactive Japan-related organization "knowledge hub" be obtained there will be yet more value for members from NAJAS membership.
-We welcome for-profit entities as special members, as well.
+With more on-line programs to access -- such as our najaShare series of thematic presentations and a proposed "Link-Up" series with a focus on master crafts and gardens -- as well as more self-service resources on nonprofit operations offered via the Member-Only side of the website -- membership is ever more beneficial, especially to smaller societies.
+Should our pending grant application to build an interactive Japan-related organization "knowledge hub" be obtained there will be yet more value for members from NAJAS membership.

 "We are ever so grateful for NAJAS' support for the program.